 Executive interviews can be a stressful experience, but with careful, strategic planning and research, you can improve your performance dramatically.
 While it is impossible to predict exactly what will be asked, the main point to remember during any interview is to engage the interviewer with compelling answers that showcase the required skills for the role.
 Rather than describing what you did and what you were responsible for, use stories that illustrate your points and led to results.

-If you would like to hear more about how to handle executive interviews, register today for our complimentary webinar: What to Expect During Your Executive Interview.
+If you would like to hear more about how to handle executive interviews, download our complimentary webinar: How to Ace Your Next Executive Interview.